-Term Definition ,,,, ISO/IEC 14443 [ISO14443] Rightful equipment (rightful terminal or rightful Card) A technical device being expected and possessing a valid, certified key pair for its authentication, whereby the validity of the related certificate is verifiable up to the respective root CertA.
-A rightful terminal can be either BIS-PACE (see Inspection System).
-Secondary image A repeat image of the holder's portrait reproduced elsewhere in the document by whatever means; see [PKI].
-Secure messaging in combined mode Secure messaging using encryption and message authentication code according to ISO/IEC 7816-4 [ISO7816] Skimming Imitation of a rightful terminal to read the travel document or parts of it via the contactless/contact communication channel of the TOE without knowledge of the printed MRZ and CAN dataPACE password.
-Standard Inspection Procedure A specific order of authentication steps between an travel document and a terminal as required by [ICAO-TR-SAC], namely (i) PACE and (ii) Passive Authentication with SOD.
+Term Definition Standard Inspection Procedure A specific order of authentication steps between an travel document and a terminal as required by [ICAO-9303], namely (i) PACE and (ii) Passive Authentication with SOD.
 SIP can generally be used by BIS-PACE and BIS-BAC.
 Supplemental Access Control A Technical Report which specifies PACE v2 as an access control mechanism that is supplemental to Basic Access Control.
 Terminal A Terminal is any technical system communicating with the TOE through a contactless / contact interface.
 TOE tracing data Technical information about the current and previous locations of the travel document gathered by inconspicuous (for the travel document holder) recognising the travel document Travel document Official document issued by a state or organisation which is used by the holder for international travel (e.g. passport, visa, official document of identity) and which contains mandatory visual (eye readable) data and a separate mandatory data summary, intended for global use, reflecting essential data elements capable of being machine read; see [PKI] (there "Machine readable travel document").
 Travel document (electronic) The contactless/contact smart card integrated into the plastic or paper, optical readable cover and providing the following application: ePassport.
 Travel document holder A person for whom the ePass Issuer has personalised the travel document.
 Travel document Issuer (issuing authority) Organisation authorised to issue an electronic Passport to the travel document holder Travel document presenter A person presenting the travel document to a terminal and claiming the identity of the travel document holder.
 TSF data Data created by and for the TOE that might affect the operation of the TOE (CC part 1 [CC-1]).
-Unpersonalised travel travel document material prepared to produce a personalised travel document document containing an initialised and pre-personalised travel document's chip.
-User Data All data (being not authentication data) (i)stored in the context of the ePassport application of the travel document as defined in [PKI]and (ii)being allowed to be read out solely by an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-TR-SAC]).
-Verification data CC give the following generic definitions for user data: Data created by and for the user that does not affect the operation of the TSF (CC part 1 [CC-1]).
+Unpersonalised travel document travel document material prepared to produce a personalised travel document containing an initialised and pre-personalised travel document's chip.
+User Data All data (being not authentication data) (i)stored in the context of the ePassport application of the travel document as defined in [PKI]and (ii)being allowed to be read out solely by an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-9303]).
+CC give the following generic definitions for user data: Data created by and for the user that does not affect the operation of the TSF (CC part 1 [CC-1]).
 Information stored in TOE resources that can be operated upon by users in accordance with the SFRs and upon which the TSF places no special meaning (CC part 2 [CC-2]).
-Data provided by an entity in an authentication attempt to prove their identity to .
-Jimoduoii data Take provided by an entiry in an additional and in attempt to prove their identity to
+Verification data Data provided by an entity in an authentication attempt to prove their identity to the verifier.
+The verifier checks whether the verification data match the reference data known for the claimed identity.